Free field construction of Heterotic string compactified on Calabi-Yau manifolds of Berglund-Hubsch type in the Batyrev-Borisov combinatorial approach: Berglund-Hubsch type CY manifolds and N=2 SCFT models

 The purpose of this section is to briefly remind the Borisov construction the lattice vertex algebra of Berglund-Hubsch mirror symmetry with the $N=2$ superconformal structure.

 Calabi-Yau manifolds of BH type \cite{Berglund:1991pp,Krawitz} are defined as a hypersurface in the weighted projective space $P_{\vec{k}}$ or in its orbifold defined by the equation

-Here $\vec{k}=k_1,...,k_5$, where $ k_i,i=1,...,5$ are the weights of $P_{\vec{k}}$. $W(y_ 1,...,y_5)$ is a nondegenerated polynomial with invertible integer matrix $A_{ij}$.
-Nondegeneracy of the potential means that the hypersurface $W =0$ in $P_{\vec{k}}$ is smooth away from the origin.
-It is a very restrictive condition, and complete classification of nondegenerous potentials is given in \cite{Kreuzer:2000xy}.
+Here $\vec{k}=k_1,...,k_5$, where $ k_i,i=1,...,5$ are the weights of $P_{\vec{k}}$. $W(y_ 1,...,y_5)$ is a non-degenerate polynomial with invertible integer matrix $A_{ij}$.
+Non-degeneracy of the potential means that the hypersurface $W =0$ in $P_{\vec{k}}$ is smooth away from the origin.
+It is a very restrictive condition, and complete classification of non-degenerate potentials is given in \cite{Kreuzer:2000xy}.

 It is assumed that the variables $y_i$ have positive rational degrees $q_i=\frac{k_i}{d}$, and $d=\sum_{i=1}^5 k_i$.

 This means that $\sum A_{ij}q_j = 1$ for all $i$, and the polynomial $W$ as well as a monomial $\prod_{i=1}^5 y_i$ are homogeneous with respect to the replacement $y_j\rightarrow\exp(i 2\pi q_j)y_j$.